 Consider:

-- Intelligent Call-Back Options: Instead of making customers wait on hold during peak times, offer them the option of a callback when an agent is free.
+- Intelligent Callback Options: Instead of making customers wait on hold during peak times, offer them the option of a callback when an agent is free.
 This reduces abandonment rates and improves the customer experience.

 Optimized call routing ensures that your most valuable resource – your agents’ time – is used effectively.